Quaianlagen (Zurich): Landiwiese

 Named after the Landi39 exhibition, various public events continue to be held here.
 These include the camp of the Circus Knie when it stages at Sechseläutenplatz, numerous youth events, Zürcher Theater Spektakel, the SAFFA (Swiss Exhibition for Women's Work) in 1958, and the popular artificial island Saffa-Insel that is connected by a small bridge for thousands of people who like to swim or have fun there.
 Landiwiese includes a large open meadow with a smaller hard court for sports, and is home to valuable old trees.
 The festival site is part of the last replenishment on the left lake shore; in 1939, it was named for the Swiss National Exhibition (Landesausstellung), and expanded to its present size.
-Mädchen mit erhobenen Händen is the most remarkable sculpture at the area; a work of Hermann Haller, created in 1939.
+Mädchen mit erhobenen Händen is the most remarkable sculpture at the area and is a work by Hermann Haller, created in 1939.

 Mythenquai

 Otto C. Banninger's Gottfried Keller memorial (1964) is situated at the Wabengarten, a honeycomb water installation, one of the few relics of the 1959 garden exhibition, G59.
 It had been constructed for a temporary exhibition, so reductions for bad foundations and water loss occurred in the less-dense pools.
-A few steps from the shore there's another rare plant in Zürich, Taxodium distichum having pneumatophores, originating from Mississippi River up to Missouri.
+A few steps from the shore there's another rare plant in Zurich, Taxodium distichum having pneumatophores, originating from Mississippi River up to Missouri.
 At the marina, Alnus glutinosa were planted after the flood of May 1999, and because the high water table in the vicinity of the lake gets better than their commitments, a group of Paulownia tomentosa.
-In 2004 the city council (Stadtrat, Zürich's executive organ) decided to develop a master plan for this area of the lakeside promenades.
-Because the adjacent lake police (Wasserschutzpolizei der Stadt Zürich) planned a new building, and the public access to Mythenquai had to be reorganized, a general upgrading and redevelopment of the whole area was planned, extending to the parking facilities and Strandbad Mythenquai, Zürich's only sand-beach lido.
+In 2004 the city council (Stadtrat, Zurich's executive organ) decided to develop a master plan for this area of the lakeside promenades.
+Because the adjacent lake police (Wasserschutzpolizei der Stadt Zürich) planned a new building, and the public access to Mythenquai had to be reorganized, a general upgrading and redevelopment of the whole area was planned, extending to the parking facilities and Strandbad Mythenquai, Zurich 's only sand-beach lido.